Let’s Mine for ETFs

 After months of development work and we are excited to unveil the ETF Miner.

 Its purpose is to efficiently scan through the world of exchange traded products.
-What is an ETF (also commonly referenced as EFT)?
-Exchange Traded Funds which usually own the underlying securities, are a subset of exchange traded products which may have different structures.
+An ETF is an exchange traded fund which is a subset of exchange traded products.
+ETFs which usually own underlying securities, are the subset of this blog.
+Exchange traded products that are not ETFs have different structures which tie to a particular index or are based on the required performance by the issuer.
 When you are ready to choose, review the particular structure to see if it is right for you.

 We start by asking questions to our users to see what is desired with an aim to deliver highly targeted results.
 Before delivering the results, the ETF Miner also reviews a proprietary element which covers topics such as performance, replication structure, number of holdings etc. This element is undertaken solely by Threadvest to streamline the user experience.

 The data in finance is growing each day.
 The ETF Miner captures 20Mbs of data each day from an institutional quality database and stores them on the server for your use.

 Currently there are more than 2000 US issued ETFs, and this number is growing constantly.
 The Miner is supposed to deliver an ETF that fits the user’s interests by asking two simple questions.
 Once your selections are made, the ETF Miner will try to present you with three options where available.
 It is basically seeking to find:

 - What is your area of interest?
 For example, you may choose Cannabis stocks.

 - What are your priorities when it comes to investing?
 The user will force rank four criteria from #1 to #4: Fee, Tenure, Size and Spread.